Feld Entertainment: History

 The Felds bought the company back in 1982 for $22.8 million.
-By then, the business included Holiday on Ice, Ice Follies, Walt Disney's World on Ice, and Beyond Belief Las Vegas nightclub act.
+By then, the business included Holiday on Ice, Ice Follies, Walt Disney's World on Ice, and Beyond Belief starring Las Vegas magicians Siegfried and Roy.
 Circus World was sold to Arizona developer James Monaghan in 1984.
-Ringlings' third touring company, Gold Unit, premiered on July 1, 1988, in Japan.
-In late 1988, Beyond Belief Las Vegas act went on an international tour.
+Ringlings' third touring company, Gold Unit, premiered on July 1, 1988 in Japan and the smaller production, which later toured on trucks, was eventually routed into towns that were too small for the larger circus units.
+In late 1988, Beyond Belief began an international tour, which included New York's Radio City Music Hall and venues in Japan.